 Rockwell RK3440K VersaCut

 Considering the size of this tool, and 4 Amp motor you get good results.
-Blade spins up almost instantly and does a pretty good job.
-You obviously can’t expect results like using an 18 Amp sidewinder or worm-drive but this tool is powerful enough to cut through all kind of materials.
+The blade spins up almost instantly and does a pretty good job.
+You obviously can’t expect results like using an 18 Amp sidewinder or worm-drive but this tool is powerful enough to cut through all kinds of materials.

 This saw is very well made.
 It’s easy to control although some users complain that that handle might be too big for someone with smaller hands and the trigger safety feature can be tricky to use.
 Its relatively small weight means that it can be used just with one hand without causing any fatigue to the holder.
 While this is true it can be a little more tiring when using vertically.